What Is Crankshaft Machining?

-The traditional method of rough-machining of the crankshaft was to turn each crankpin on a large, sturdy mandrel with the crankpin in the center and the central axis of the crankshaft offsetting half of the crank stroke.
+For those interested in crankshaft machining process pdf, the traditional method of rough-machining of the crankshaft was to turn each crankpin on a large, sturdy mandrel with the crankpin in the center and the central axis of the crankshaft offsetting half of the crank stroke.
 The forces involved were considerable, and machining was time-consuming.

 A crankshaft is a shaft driven by a crank mechanism consisting of a series of cranks and crankpins to which the connecting rods of an engine are attached.